koo5/koordinator2000/README.md

-# What
+# What?

-Most of us would make our world better if we could.
-Or at least different.
+It's like kickstarter, but not for collecting money, rather it's for coordinating collective actions, like boycotting/supporting companies or pressuring governments.
+Actions that only make sense if a critical mass of people is ensured, and that's what this site does.

 ## Politics

-For example, you would vote that tiny progressive political party, if you knew your vote would matter.
-So let's get to work to make it matter.
-Don't waste your vote until you know there is a mass large enough to make it count.
+For example, you would vote for a tiny progressive political party, if you knew that your vote would matter.
+You will probably waste your vote, unless you can know thaht there is a large enough mass of people to make it count.
+In some places, this is ensured by the voting system.
+In the rest, you have to coordinate with other voters!

 ## Consumers

-The same principle applies to pressuring corporations by boycotts, or, more widely, changing consumer habits.
-If you choose to buy the more ethical brand every time, you'll soon be out of money, and the less ethical brand will still be going strong, but if enough people focus on the same issue at the same time, changes happen.
-In our current society, this is only achieved in extraordinary cases, but now, with almost everyone on-line, we can make it the norm.
+The same principle applies to influencing commercial entities by boycotts and support campaigns.
+If you are alone in choosig to buy the more ethical brand every time, because everyone thinks they are alone in it, you'll soon be out of money, and the less ethical brand will still be going strong, but if enough people focus on the same issue at the same time, changes will happen.
+This is usually only achieved in extraordinary situations, with a lot of noise, but the year is 2020, almost everyone is on-line, and we can make highly coordinated consumer habit changes the norm.

 ## Companies

-The same issue exists on the companies side.
-If there isn't a long-term pressure from customers to change, then, for example, choosing a more ethical supplier and raising prices only means shelling money out of their own pocket while another company moves into the empty space and voids their effort.
-It can also be expressed positively: i will start buying products of X if/when X does/changes something.
+The same issue is percieved by companies.
+If there isn't a long-term pressure from customers to change, then, for example, choosing a more ethical supplier and raising prices only means losing money while another company takes its place.
+A company can start it's own campaign to coordinate with other companies, or it can be influenced by positive or nagative campaigns.
+Campaigns should have discernible goals.
+Public pressure can stop when a goal is reached.
+Stop buying products of X until X changes a particular practice, supplier, etc, or promise to start buying products of X when X changes.

-# How
+## Campaigns

-Express your support for campaigns.
-Participation costs you money or time, so express under what conditions are you willing to invest it.
+Express your support for campaigns(actions).
+Participation costs you money or time, so express under what conditions you are willing to invest it.
 For example, i will only switch to the more expensive, more ethical brand if 10000 other people do.
-Express it in a way that computers can understand it, so you can be automatically informed when your conditions are satisfied.
-Track progress and evaluate outcomes.
-Repeat.
+This site's goal is to let you express it in a way that computers can understand it, so you can be automatically informed when your conditions are satisfied.
+Track progress, evaluate outcomes, build trust, and repeat.

 ## How to reach critical mass